Elendrial/aog2d/README.md

 ## Preamble
-Not currently playable.
-Still on core systems phase.
+Playable.
+Core systems now complete, single player, menus, and non local multiplayer are currently incomplete.
-Planning to be a 2d, turn based, resource control, strategy game.
+A 2d, turn based, resource control, strategy game.
 Based of Armies of Gielinor by Jagex, previously hosted at funorb.com before it's retirement.
 More information on the game can be found at http://funorb.wikia.com/wiki/Armies_of_Gielinor

 This is written entirely in java by myself, and uses my RPGEngine as a base.
-An estimated 99% of the 'core' is done.

 ## TODO:
 ###### May not contain everything